gaehlerm/SoftwareEngineering/README.md

         print("Feeding grass.")
 ```

 Writing such code at first seems attractive.
-You don't have to redefine the `feed` function for animals eating meat.
+You don't have to redefine the `feed` method for animals eating meat.
 It's already there.
-But saving lines of code is no merit for code quality.
+But saving a few lines of code is no merit for code quality.
 Stability is.
 And this code here is not stable.
 It is brittle.
 A single typo can create a hard-to-track bug.
 Let's assume you define a method `fed` inside `Sheep` instead of `feed`.
 Then the sheep will most likely be fed with meat.
+Inheritance allows you to reuse some functions, such that you only have to write it once in the base class but not in the derived classes.
+This, however, has the drawback that you don't have to overwrite it and a small typo changes the method that you call.
+This is opposite to abstract base classes where you are forced to overwrite the base class method and you'll get an error if you add a typo to the method name.

 In the case above using an abstract base class, this kind of bug is not possible.
 The code is much more stable.
-The following code return an error message before executing it because `Lion` does not implement the `feed` function.
+The following code return an error message before executing it because `Lion` does not implement the `feed` method.

 ```py
 from abc import ABC, abstractmethod